e271828e/Flight.jl/docs/notes/design/framework_spec.md

 one canonical form, shared verbatim by declarations, error messages, [device](#g-device)/[trace](#g-trace) addressing ([§11.3][s11-3]) and the HDF5 log tree.
 [Container children](#g-container-children) ([§8.5][s8-5]) add index and key segments — `"aircraft/2"`, `"aircraft/red"` — ordinary segments, resolved against the container field.
+A container declared name-transparent ([§8.5][s8-5]) adds no segment of its own: its elements go by bare key.
 Instance navigation, tuples of symbols and dotted paths were all rejected ([D-040][d-040]); a path-tracking proxy remains addable sugar.
 The three wiring declarations use only the short case of that form — one child segment and one [face](#g-face) name